 H.B.
 No. 3236 amends the Texas Penal Code to increase the penalties for operating a motor vehicle while intoxicated in a school crossing zone.
-Specifically, it modifies Section 49.04 by adding a new Subsection (e), which states that if a person is found to be driving under the influence in a school crossing zone during the applicable reduced speed limit, the offense will be classified as a state jail felony.
+Specifically, it modifies Section 49.04 by adding a new Subsection (e), which states that if a person is found guilty of driving under the influence in a school crossing zone during the applicable reduced speed limit, the offense will be classified as a state jail felony.
 This change aims to enhance the legal repercussions for such dangerous behavior, emphasizing the protection of children in school zones.

 Statutes affected: